How to use Remote Access with Action1?

 - Enabled User Access Control (UAC) prompts

 On top of that, Action1 is equipped with a variety of remote administration tools for unattended access:

 Enhanced Security and Productivity

-Action1 RMM helps organizations avoid compliance violations, such as accidental sharing of sensitive data with third parties, by enabling admins to specify whether to prompt a user to accept their remote connection request and how long the user has to decide whether to accept that request.
+Action1 helps organizations avoid compliance violations, such as accidental sharing of sensitive data with third parties, by enabling admins to specify whether to prompt a user to accept their remote connection request and how long the user has to decide whether to accept that request.
 This also minimizes interruptions and lost productivity for users.
 Plus, admins can immediately see which user is logged in currently and identify the computer that requires IT support, further reducing downtime for remote users by speeding the resolution of their IT issues.

-With the Action1 remote desktop, you can drastically shorten the time required to solve IT issues.
+With the Action1 remote access, you can drastically shorten the time required to solve IT issues.
 Zero-dependency on Active Directory or Azure AD makes it a preferable solution for IT departments and Managed service providers (MSPs) relying on a more autonomous IT environment.
 Since Action1 supports both attended and unattended remote sessions, it proves to be efficient both for user assistance and administration chores.